JosephFrancisRe/Password-Cracking/README.md

 				and part2.txt.

-	templates folder	Contains index.html which is an extremely basic form with a post method to facilitate Part 2 of the assignment.
+	templates folder	Contains index.html which is an extremely basic form with a post method to facilitate Part 2 of the project.

 	part1.txt		Write up with information specific to the Part 1 submission.